MapStory/mapstory-community/items/annotations2.md

-## StoryPin Improvements
+## Requirements/Spex

 Learning from the work done in the [first round](annotations.md) of annotation work this will mostly be focused on user testing and improving in the ways that real people are interested in.
-We also have some older wireframes that focus on annotations and timeline in the small map view, which would be good to do too.

-### Requirements

-Learn from users, and get annotations working really well.
+One enhancement we know we need to make to StoryPins is to let them be streamed off-the-map (in the sidebar).
+We also need to consider the roll of StoryPins in a MapStory played on a mobile device.

 ### User Strories